 GVC can help you with your international VAT compliance.
 Click here to contact us

-VAT (Value Added Tax) is an indirect tax on goods and services throughout Europe and the rest of the world.
-The European Union has adopted VAT tax for all member states.
-The European Union does not collect any VAT tax but each member state is required to impose and collect VAT tax according to the EU VAT code.
+Value Added Tax (VAT) is an indirect tax levied on goods and services across Europe and worldwide.
+The European Union (EU) has mandated VAT tax for all its member states, which are required to implement and enforce it in accordance with the EU VAT code.

 Luxembourg has currently the lowest VAT rate with a VAT rate of 17%.
 Each EU member state decides on the percentage of VAT (Value added tax) tax on the of goods and services.
 This tax is meant to be applied on the added value that the specific business adds to the service or goods.
 Each state can decide on the VAT tax but EU law prohibits VAT to be set below 15% and at the same time one of the two reduced rates needs to be above 5%.